PeiDay/Pandas-Challenge/README.md

 ## Background

-We are analyzing the data for a gaming compamy for their most recent fantasy game **Heroes of Pymoli**.
+We are analyzing the data for a gaming company for their most recent fantasy game Heroes of Pymoli.
 Like many others in its genre, the game is free-to-play, but players are encouraged to purchase optional items that enhance their playing experience.
-As a first task, the company would like to have an analysus that breaks down the game's purchasing data into meaningful insights.
+As a first task, the company would like to have an analysis that breaks down the game's purchasing data into meaningful insights.

 In this Panda-Monium repository, there is a directory called **HeroesOfPymoli**.
 A Jupyter notebook file and a **Resources** folder are in this directory.
 The Jupyter notebook will be the main script to run for analysis.
 The raw data is saved in the **Resources** folder.